NoSloppy/SoundFontNamingConverter/SoundFontNamingConverter2.7.6/Please-Readme-how-to.txt

 For Windows OS:
 Linux subsystem for Windows is required before usage.
 This can be done without manually downloading anything.
 - Open Windows Powershell as administrator and then simply type in the following: wsl --install
+  (You might need to use `wsl --install -d Ubuntu` instead)
 - Let Powershell run through its thing and wait till it mentions that it's finished and that in order for the changes to take effect you have to reboot/restart your computer.
 - Restart your computer as told and Ubuntu should install itself after you log back in.
 - For more info: https://docs.microsoft.com/en-us/windows/wsl/install